 NATIONAL DONOR DAY

-Observed each year on February 14th, National Donor Day (also known as National Organ Donor Day) is a day to increase awareness about organ donation and the lives that can be saved.
+Observed each year on February 14th, National Donor Day (also known as National Organ Donor Day) aims to increase awareness about organ donation and the lives it saves.
 In the United States, more than 120,000 people are waiting for a life-saving organ donation.

 Give the gift of Life.